nhost/cli/README.md

 OPTIONS
-  -d, --directory=directory  Where to create a project (working directory assumed if not specified) -e, --endpoint=http://localhost:8080 Endpoint where the current project is running (For when you want to migrate an existing project)
+  -d, --directory=directory  Where to create a project (working directory assumed if not specified) -e, --endpoint=https://hasura-a50fsaz6.nhost.app Endpoint of your GraphQL engine running on Nhost (Used when initialising from an existing project)
-  -a, --admin-secret=secret Hasura's GraphQl Engine secret (if any)
+  -a, --admin-secret=secret GraphQl engine admin secret (if any)

 DESCRIPTION
   ...
-  Initializes a new project (or an existing one) with configuration for running the Nhost environment
+  Initialises a new project from scratch (or from an existing one) Creates Configuration for running a Nhost environment
 ```

 ### nhost dev

-Start the project development environment
+Start development environment

 ```
 USAGE